sg-s/xolotl/docs/source/howdoi.rst

 __ contributing.rst

-...inspect the object I have created?
+inspect the object I have created?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can inspect any object by outputting it in the command window.
 For example, to inspect the whole xolotl object ::